mogu-lab/probabilistic-foundations-of-ml/hw-instructions.md

 ## Submitting Homework

+**Uploading.**
 1. Run the notebook from start to finish (with no interruptions) so we can see the output of every cell.
 2. Download the `.ipynb` file of your notebook from DeepNote.
 3. Navigate to the course's Gradescope and submit it there.

+**Checking.** Check to make sure that, in your *Gradescope* submission,
+1. The `.ipynb` is rendered by Gradescope (and that it's not "too big" to be shown).
-4. Check to make sure that, in your submission, all cells have been run and all images you included are visible.
-Homework problems that do not include the output of the code **will not be given credit**.
+1. All cells have been run and their output is visible.
+2. All images you included are showing.

+Homework problems that do not include the output of the code **will be given zero credit**.

 ## Including Graphics in DeepNote